DaleMoulding/RNAScope-Fiji-Macros/README.md

 for single puncta: (2, 1.2, 5, 6, 3, 200) for 570; (3, 1.5, 10, 12, 5, 100) for 690 puncta.

+RNAScopeWFv204 works on a single open image (Ch1 = Dapi, CH2&3 = RNAScope).
+RNAScopeWFv301 works on a folder of images.